 What are your opening hours?

-I normally work from 9am Tuesday, Wednesday & Thursday with a last appointment time of 6.30pm.
+I normally work from 9am Tuesday and Wednesday and finish around 8.30pm.
 I can sometimes be flexible outside of these times if all my appointment times are taken.
-For 2020 I have reduced my working days and now only work one Friday and one Monday a month.
-That is the 3rd Friday of the month and the following Monday.
+For 2021 I have reduced my working days as I share my therapy room with Jake Lemon of Fullmotionfitness.co.uk.

 I am new to massage treatments , what can I expect at your appointment?

 Firstly I will made you feel comfortable and I will listen to your requirement while taking notes on a consultation form and suggest how I should treat you.
 For some injuries we will undertake some muscle testing and palpation to determine the problem.
 You will then be left alone to remove your clothing (this is normally to underwear) and arrange yourself comfortably on the massage table, normally face down covered with a towel ready for the treatment.
 Once I have washed my hands I will knock on the door to make sure you are ready.
 Your body will remain discreetly covered to protect your dignity at all times during the treatment.
 A similar procedure is repeated at the end of the treatment.
 There will be time at the end of the session for a chat regarding the treatment and advice will be given of aftercare, stretches etc

 It’s entirely up to you.
 The main thing is that you feel comfortable.
 You will covered at all times for obvious modesty reasons.
 For a Sports massage it is more important to wear stretchy underwear on the lower body.
 I found some of the guys boxers are not stretchy and can be restrictive for hamstring and adductor work.
 It is likely that jewellery will need to be removed, especially necklaces and long earrings.

 How Do I Pay?